-Dr. Lynne E. Parker, a native Knoxvillian, is Professor and Associate Head in the Department of Electrical Engineering and Computer Science at The University of Tennessee-Knoxville (UTK), having joined UTK in 2002.
+Dr. Lynne E. Parker is the Division Director for the Information and Intelligent Systems (IIS) Division in the Computer and Information Science and Engineering (CISE) Directorate at the National Science Foundation.
+She is at NSF (since January 2015) on leave from her teaching and service duties as Professor in the Department of Electrical Engineering and Computer Science at The University of Tennessee, Knoxville .
+She has been on the UTK faculty since 2002, and served as Associate Head of the EECS Department from 2010-2014.
 At UTK, she is the founder and director of the Distributed Intelligence Laboratory, which performs research in multi-robot systems, sensor networks, machine learning, and human-robot interaction.
 She was also the Founding Director of the Center for Intelligent Systems and Machine Learning from 2010-2012.
 She is also an adjunct distinguished R&D staff member in the Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL), where she worked as a researcher for several years (full-time: 1986-1989, 1994-2002; part-time adjunct: 2002-2009).
-She is also Assistant Director of the ORNL Science Alliance, principally responsible for managing the UT-ORNL Joint Directed Research and Development Program.
+She also served as Assistant Director of the ORNL Science Alliance (2008-2014), where she was principally responsible for managing the UT-ORNL Joint Directed Research and Development Program.

 Dr. Parker received her Ph.D. degree in computer science in 1994 from the Massachusetts Institute of Technology (MIT), performing her research on cooperative control algorithms for multi-robot systems in MIT's Artificial Intelligence Laboratory, with a minor in brain and cognitive science.
 She received her M.S. degree in computer science from The University of Tennessee-Knoxville, and her B.S. degree in computer science from Tennessee Technological University, with a minor in mathematics.

-She is the Editor-in-Chief of the IEEE Robotics Automation Society's Conference Editorial Board (CEB) .
+She was the Editor-in-Chief of the IEEE Robotics Automation Society's Conference Editorial Board (CEB) from 2012-2014.
 She has been a Senior Editor of IEEE Transactions on Robotics, after serving several years as an Associate Editor of the IEEE Transactions on Robotics and Automation.
-She is an Associate Editor of IEEE Intelligent Systems Magazine and an Associate Editor of the Swarm Intelligence journal.
-She serves on numerous international conference program committees, and is the General Chair of the IEEE International Conference on Robotics and Automation (ICRA) 2015.
+She served as an Associate Editor of IEEE Intelligent Systems Magazine and an Associate Editor of the Swarm Intelligence journal.
+She has served on numerous international conference program committees, and is the General Chair of the IEEE International Conference on Robotics and Automation (ICRA) 2015.
 She served as an elected member of the Administrative Committee of the IEEE Robotics and Automation Society from 2008-2013.
 She serves on many IEEE RAS committees.

 Prof. Parker is also committed to teaching and training the next generation of scholars in computer science.
 She regularly teaches undergraduate and graduate classes at the University of Tennessee in robotics, artificial intelligence, machine learning, algorithms, and related topics.